 One of the places to find the work of education writer Jeff Bryant.
 Always well-sourced and thorough, a grown-up voice for public education.

 Educolor is a movement, a network, a hashtag, and a voice for equity in education.
 This is a place where you can start to get activated.

-Funny and informative, the humor content here often overshadows the actual journalism.
+Funny and informative, the humor content here often overshadows the actual journalism, but it's the journalism that's really most impressive.
 Jennifer Berkshire goes places, and talks to people, and we all get to find out how things look on the ground.

 Finding Common Ground